ONAP for Network Orchestration and Automation Training Course

 OpenDaylight for Network Engineers

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at intermediate-level network engineers and DevOps teams who wish to deploy, configure, and manage SDN solutions using the OpenDaylight platform.
+14 HoursThis instructor-led, live training in Uzbekistan (available online or on-site) is designed for intermediate-level network engineers and DevOps teams who aim to deploy, configure, and manage SDN solutions using the OpenDaylight platform.

 By the end of this training, participants will be able to:

-- Deploy OpenDaylight in production environments for scalable SDN solutions.
+- Deploy OpenDaylight in production environments to deliver scalable SDN solutions.

-- Optimize the performance of OpenDaylight deployments to handle high traffic volumes.
+- Optimize the performance of OpenDaylight deployments to manage high traffic volumes.

-- Troubleshoot and resolve common issues in SDN deployments.
+- Troubleshoot and resolve common issues encountered in SDN deployments.

-- Monitor and maintain OpenDaylight environments for long-term stability.
+- Monitor and maintain OpenDaylight environments to ensure long-term stability.

 - Scale OpenDaylight deployments to meet growing network demands.